 For typical household few-shot SID tasks, acquiring a pool of unknowns U is often not feasible, leading to SRPL optimization primarily with known samples.
 While this approach is effective, SRPL inherently can support enhancement through the integration of negative samples that represent unknowns, further improving its performance.
-As suggested by [11], employing a GAN for negative sample generation is a recognized method.
+As suggested by [10], employing a GAN for negative sample generation is a recognized method.
 However, our evaluation finds such approach is resource-intensive and unstable.
 To streamline the process for speaker identification, we propose a zero-shot text-to-speech (ZS-TTS) synthesis module to generate multi-speaker identity speech samples, as illustrate in Figure 1.

-Negative samples are generated using randomly selected reference speakers from the LibriTTS dataset [17], ensuring their voiceprints are distinct from those used in evaluations, thus forming \mathbf{U}{syn} .
-Prosody controls are applied to enrich the diversity of negative examples.
+Negative samples are generated using randomly selected reference speakers from the LibriTTS dataset [15], ensuring their voiceprints are distinct from those used in evaluations, thus forming $\mathbf{U}{syn}$ .
+Synthesis speed controls are applied to enrich the diversity of negative examples.
+The synthesis content are the target keywords in the text-dependent evaluation.
 This approach enhances the SRPL framework, termed SRPL+.
-We utilize (anonymized) ZS-TTS system [X], a zero-shot TTS model trained on the LibriTTS corpus, facilitating efficient and diverse negative sample creation.
+We utilize the VITS baed ZS-TTS system TSCM-VITS [16], a zero-shot TTS model trained on the LibriTTS corpus, facilitating efficient and diverse negative sample creation.